-If an applicant has completed prerequisite study before applying to the College and would like their previous study assessed, the applicant must first apply to the College.
+If an applicant has completed previous study before applying to the College and would like their previous study assessed in comparison to the first year of the programme, the applicant must first apply to the College.
 The College will not assess the prerequisite study if the prospective student has not applied.